Trekking in the Walls of Jerusalem | Caro Ryan

 If you’re after a trek along one of the most breathtaking landscapes, also described by Australian Geographic

 as "one of the world's best long-distance arid-zone walks", then look no further.
 The spectacular Larapinta Trail is a desert trek that traverses the ridgelines of the West MacDonnell Ranges from east to west.
 Situated in Tjoritja, also known as the West MacDonnell National Park, the trail includes many sites sacred to the Arrernte Aboriginal people, with highlights along the track including Simpson's Gap, Ormiston Gorge, Ellery Creek Big Hole, Mount Sonder and more.
 Experience it for yourself:

-- Book on the Classic Larapinta Trek in comfort - While the complete trail spans over 121 kms and can take up to 14 days, trekkers short on time can opt for a 6 day trek that covers the highlights along the trail while staying in comfortable and exclusive semi-permanent campsites.
+- Classic Larapinta Trek in Comfort - While the complete trail spans over 223 kms and can take up to 14 days, trekkers short on time can opt for a 6 day trek that covers the highlights along the trail while staying in comfortable at our exclusive multi award-winning semi-permanent campsites.